-Pursuant to his employment agreement, the CEO is entitled to a nonqualified defined benefit pension benefit as follows: Upon the CEO's retirement on or after the date on which he attains the age of 55 (the

-"Age 55 Retirement Benefit"), but in no event prior thereto, he shall be fully vested in a monthly retirement benefit equal to one-twelfth of 50% of his then current base salary, payable for the remainder of his life.
+Pursuant to his employment agreement, the CEO is entitled to a nonqualified defined benefit pension benefit as follows: Upon the CEO's retirement on or after the date on which he attains the age of 55 (the "Age 55 Retirement Benefit"), but in no event prior thereto, he shall be fully vested in a monthly retirement benefit equal to one-twelfth of 50% of his then current base salary, payable for the remainder of his life.
 If the CEO retires after the date on which he attains the age of 60 (the "Age 60 Retirement Benefit"), he shall be fully vested in a monthly retirement benefit equal to one-twelfth of 62.5% of his then current base salary, in lieu of the age 55 Retirement Benefit, payable for the remainder of his life.
 If the CEO retires after the date on which he attains the age of 65, he shall be fully vested in a monthly retirement benefit equal to one-twelfth of 75% of his then current base salary, in lieu of the age 60 Retirement Benefit, payable for the remainder of his life.
-The estimated monthly retirement benefit payable to the CEO is based on his compensation level as of December 29, 2007 would be \$37,500 at the retirement age of 55, \$46,875 at the retirement age of 60, and \$56,250 at the retirement age of 65.
-The amount of the CEO's nonqualified retirement benefit would be offset by the amount of the CEO's own contributions to the qualified plans.
+The estimated monthly retirement benefit payable to the CEO is based on his compensation level as of January 3, 2009 would be \$37,500 at the retirement age of 55, \$46,875 at the retirement age of 60, and \$56,250 at the retirement age of 65.